alttch/bma-info/eva3/lm/ext.rst

 ****************

 As macros are written in Python, you can use any Python module to extend your macros.
-Additionally :doc:`/lm/lm` has ability to extend macros with extensions.
+Additionally :doc:`lm` has ability to extend macros with extensions.

 Modules are more flexible and are a standard Python way to extend your software.
 However macro extensions are more simple, standardized and easy to configure.